mjearlb/custom-object-writer/README.md

 Allows users to serialize custom objects to JSON and write them to .txt files.
 These files can then be read and parsed.

-When calling writeToFile(object, name, overWrite), param's are as
+When calling writeToFile(object, name, overWrite), parameters are as follows:
-follows:

 -  object: the object you are saving to a .txt

--  name: the name of the file
+-  name: the name of the file (do not include ".txt")

 -  overWrite: true if you want to overwrite an existing file of the same name, false if not

+When calling readFromFile(title, objType), parameters are as follows:

+- title: the name of the file (do not include ".txt")

+- objType: pass the object type as "Example.class"